PrestaShop/prestashop-specs/content/1.7/back-office/modules/module-manager/modules-listing.md

 - **Numeric value with dots** - module version.
 - **Bolded smaller text** - the name of the module developer.
 - **Description paragraph** - description of the module.
 Sometimes there is huge paragraph, so a module row shows only excerpt of the description and the rest of the text is expanded under the _Read more_ link (more information about the Read more pop-up is in separate paragraph).
+- CTA button - these buttons are used for module management.
+By default, once the module is installed in system, the CTA buttom becomes _Configure_ named.
+Clicking configure leads to module management dashboard page.
+If the module is outdated, the CTA button can be shown as _Upgrade_.